pmarques/silabs-firmware-builder/README.md

 ## Building locally

 To build a firmware locally the build container can be reused.
-Simply start the container local with a build directory bind-mounted, e.g.
+Simply start the container local with a build directory bind-mounted, e.g.,

 ```sh
 docker run --rm -it \